JeffDotingco/herams-i18n/docs/index.rst

 	:alt: data contributor (advanced)
 	:align: center

-**Data Viewers**: t is possible to grant a users access to download data without providing them with edit rights.
+**Data Viewers**: It is possible to grant users access to download data without providing them with edit rights.
 While this permission is commonly combined with access to *Edit Data*, under special circumstances, access might be granted to download data only.

   .. image:: media/img/HeRAMS_permissions_data_viewer.png
 	:height: 200px
 	:alt: data viewer
 	:align: center

-**Workspace Owners**: In addition to editing and downloading data, *Workspace Owner* are granted the permission to *Manage Users*.
+**Workspace Owners**: In addition to editing and downloading data, *Workspace Owners* are granted the permission to *Manage Users*.
 This grants them the ability to invite other users to contribute to their workspace.

   .. image:: media/img/HeRAMS_permissions_workspace_owner.png
 	:height: 200px